tokio-rs/website/content/docs/going-deeper/tasks.md

 [`Future`] trait.
 The task's future implementation completes with a `()` value once the task is done processing.

-Tasks are passed to [executors], which handle scheduling the task.
+Tasks are passed to [executors], which handles scheduling the task.
 An executor usually is scheduling many tasks across a single or small set of threads.
 **Tasks must not perform computation heavy logic or they will prevent other tasks from executing**.
 So don't try to compute the fibonacci sequence as a